Honors Core Courses

 Honors Seminar: HNRS 175 (3 credits) (HU)(SS)(XS)(Quest 1)*

-This interdisciplinary, team-taught seminar is a prerequisite, first-year experience course required for all Honors students the semester they are admitted to the Program.
-The course is designed to demonstrate the interaction between different areas of study within the university.
-Students will spend a portion of the semester with each of two or three professors examining how a specific theme (for example, ethics) is meaningful in each academic discipline.
-Occasionally, students come together as a large group with students from other sections to discuss the overall theme of the class.
+- This interdisciplinary, team-taught seminar is a prerequisite, first-year experience course required for all Honors students the semester they are admitted to the Program.
+The course is designed to demonstrate the interaction between different areas of study.
+Students will spend equal time examining a specific theme (for example, ethics) from the perspective of each of two instructors from different disciplines.
+Occasionally, the classes are combined so the group as a whole can meet.
 Recent topics have included "Truth," "Revolution," "Ethics," "Science and Religion," "Evolution," "Education," and "Sustainability."

 - The Honors Seminar is also a great opportunity to meet other Honors students starting the program at the same time, as well as to make connections with Honors faculty.

 *Note: Honors 175 will only satisfy a Humanities requirement for those students admitted before the Fall 2013 semester who are not taking part in the University Studies Program (USP).
 For all others, the course will satisfy (SS) and (XS) requirements.